Canon 1300D vs G3X

 Body comparison: Canon 1300D vs G3X

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon G3 X. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (27 percent) than the Canon 1300D.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.